Louibens/PP1-Sustainability_Ireland/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to be able to access and view the relevant feature quickly and easily.

+    -   #### Frequent Visitor Goals

+        1. As a Frequent Visitor, I want to be find new information and that the website is regularly updated.
+This can be flagged to users that have signed up to the 		monthly newsletter

 ## Features